-Abby and John used The Garden Coop chicken coop plans to build this gorgeous coop for their California backyard.
+Abby and John used The Garden Coop walk-in chicken coop plans to build this gorgeous coop for their California backyard.
 It’s a wonderful example of how something as functional as a chicken coop, when done right, can add beauty to an already beautiful outdoor garden space.

 I’ve actually been meaning to post this coop profile for some time, so without further delay. . . here are Abby and John’s photos and notes on how they built a Garden Coop and made it their own.
 Enjoy!